Home/Blog/Well-Being/Health Benefits/Is Pomegranate Good for Diabetes? Benefits, Nutrition & How to Eat It

 Magnesium12 mg

-The pomegranate’s rich fibre content helps slow down the absorption of sugars, promoting better blood sugar control.
-Including pomegranate in diabetes can be a beneficial choice for individuals managing their blood sugar levels.
+The pomegranate’s fibre content helps slow down the absorption of sugars, promoting better blood sugar control.
+Including pomegranate in a diabetes management plan can be a beneficial choice for individuals managing their blood sugar levels.

 Potential Benefits of Pomegranate for Diabetic Patients